yaminncco/vue-sidebar-menu/README.md

 - removed the node parameter from `item-click` event
 - `dropdown-icon` slot no longer rotate when open
 - add new `isOpen` slot prop for the dropdwon-icon
-- changed the default `toggle-btn-icon` icon
+- changed the default arrow and toggle icon (no longer use Font Awesome 5 Free)
 - dropdown css selector is now `vsm--dropdown` instead of `vsm--dropdown>.vsm--list`
 - the open modifier class apply to link instead of item